davidbiton33/Interview-Assignment/README.md

 1. **Navigate to the Client Directory**

-   Open a new terminal and navigate to the `client` directory of the project.
+   From the project directory, open a new terminal and navigate to the `client` directory.

    ```bash
    cd client